James Shigeta

 James Saburo Shigeta (繁田 三郎; June 17, 1929 – July 28, 2014) was an American actor and singer.
-He was known for his roles in The Crimson Kimono (1959), Walk Like a Dragon (1960), Flower Drum Song (1961), Bridge to the Sun (1961), Midway (1976), Die Hard (1988), and Mulan (1998).
+He was known for his roles in the films The Crimson Kimono (1959), Walk Like a Dragon (1960), Flower Drum Song (1961), Bridge to the Sun (1961), Midway (1976), Die Hard (1988), and Mulan (1998).
 In 1960, he won the Golden Globe Award for Most Promising Newcomer – Male, along with three other actors.

-In his early career, Shigeta often played romantic male lead roles, which were almost nonexistent for an actor of Asian descent during his time, making him a trailblazer in Asian American representation in media.
-The Goldsea Asian-American Daily magazine listed him as one of the "Most Inspiring Asian-Americans of All Time".
+In his early career, Shigeta often played romantic male lead roles, which were almost nonexistent for an actor of Asian descent during his time, making him a trailblazer in Asian-American representation in media.
+The Goldsea Asian-American daily magazine listed him as one of the "Most Inspiring Asian Americans of All Time".

 Before his Hollywood career he found success as a pop singer and performer abroad, especially in Japan and Australia.

 Early life and education

-Born in the Territory of Hawaii in 1929 as a sansei, a third-generation Japanese-American, Shigeta was a 1947 graduate of President Theodore Roosevelt High School, and studied drama at New York University.
+Shigeta was born in the Territory of Hawaii in 1929, as a sansei, a third-generation Japanese American.
+His father, Howard Koichi Shigeta, was born as a nisei in Hāna, Hawaii, while his mother, Satoko Tamura Shigeta, had immigrated from Japan (issei).
+His paternal grandfather, Denkichi Shigeta, was from Ōshima, Yamaguchi.
+Shigeta was the third of six children.
+He and his family were placed in internment camps during World War II because they were of Japanese descent.
+Shigeta was a 1947 graduate of President Theodore Roosevelt High School, and studied drama at New York University.

 After completing ROTC, he enlisted in the Hawaii National Guard's 298th Infantry, prior to his 1951 enlistment in the U.S. Marine Corps during the Korean War.
-He served for two-and-a-half years, and rose to the rank of Staff Sergeant.
+He served for two-and-a-half years, and rose to the rank of staff sergeant.
+He was enroute to Korea when the cease fire was declared.